Home News TalkTalk working on sale of consumer and wholesale businesses

 Potential Buyers Express Interest

 Several potential buyers have already expressed interest in acquiring TalkTalk’s consumer and wholesale arms.
-Sky, Vodafone, and virgin Media are among the leading contenders, though TalkTalk has not publicly confirmed any specific suitors.
+Sky, Vodafone, and Virgin Media are among the leading contenders, though TalkTalk has not publicly confirmed any specific suitors.

 "We’ve seen a lot of consolidation in the UK telecom market recently," said industry analyst Sarah Thompson.
-"TalkTalk’s assets could be a strategic fit for a number of players looking to expand their customer base and Infrastructure."
+"TalkTalk’s assets could be a strategic fit for a number of players looking to expand their customer base and infrastructure."

 TalkTalk Focuses on Fiber Rollout